brandodo/shopify-frontend-application/README.md

 ## Cloning Repo

 A .sample.env file is included if you wish to clone the repo.
-You will need to provide your own API key from you OpenAI account.
+You will need to provide your own API key from your OpenAI account.